 **Equity Rate: This registration option is for participants with historical/institutional barriers to access.
 Please choose equity pricing only if you are a member of one or more historically marginalized communities.

-There are currently two full scholarships available for qualifying Black therapists.
-Apply for a scholarship here.
+There are currently full and partial scholarships available for qualifying Black therapists.
+To be considered, apply by April 16, 2021.

 This activity is pending certification by the New England Association for Family and Systemic Therapy (NEAFAST) on behalf of the Massachusetts Board of Registration of Allied Mental Health & Human Services Professions, for LMFT professional continuing education.